-Millington Elementary School, the former Howard Johnson's Restaurant site located adjacent to US 301, and development at Routes 291 / 301, including Food Lion, River's Edge, and the Sing Gurjit et al. property.
+The Millington sewerage service area includes 571 connections (EDUs) and serves approximately 1,430 persons.
+The Millington wastewater treatment plant serves the incorporated area of Millington, and the unincorporated areas of West Millington, Sandfield, the former Howard Johnson's Restaurant site located adjacent to US 301, and development at Routes 291 / 301, including Food Lion, River's Edge, and the Sing Gurjit et al. property.
 In addition, the Maryland Department of the Environment (MDE) authorized an extension of service to the Chesterville Forest development to address failing septic systems.

 The collection system in areas outside the town limits is owned and operated by Kent County.
 The treatment facility is permitted for a flow of 105,000 gpd.
-Millington requested a permit revision from MDE, which allows flow up to 140,000 gpd.
-The average flow for 2009-2011 was 63,600 gpd.
+Millington requested a permit revision from MDE, which would allow flow up to 140,000 gpd.
+This request was denied by MDE.
+The average flow for 2099-2021 was 69,200 gpd.